 "The assigned reading takes us into Part III of the book.
-This new part is titled, "The Gospel According to Evolution" (with "gospel," in this sense, simply meaning "good news").
-The good news that Dowd declares in this core section of the book is grounded in very recent and ongoing discoveries in the fields of evolutionary psychology and evolutionary brain science.
+This new part is titled, "The Gospel According to Evolution" (with "gospel" meaning "good news").
+The good news of this core section of the book is grounded in very recent and ongoing discoveries in the fields of evolutionary psychology and evolutionary brain science.